 16. heat 1 tsp oil and crackle the mustard seeds. add the cumin and sesame seeds. fry for some seconds and then add turmeric, red chili powder, asafoetida. sugar or powdered sugar and salt. stir well.

-17. add the fried poha, peanuts, cashewnuts, raisins, chana dal. crush the fried curry leaves on top. stir continuously and roast for 2-3 minutes.
+17. add the fried poha, peanuts, cashewnuts, raisins, chana dal. crush the fried curry leaves on top. stir well and roast for 2 to 3 minutes on a low flame. continue to stir in between. check the taste of poha chivda mixture and then add more salt or sugar or red chili powder if required.

 once the poha chivda mixture has cooled, store chivda in an air-tight container. serve chivda whenever required as a tea time snack.